 Such a fishbone diagram is composed of "branches" feeding into the next bigger branch.
-Each "leaf" on the branches represents an uncertainty component.
+Each "leaf" on the branches representsan uncertainty component.
 Each component/leaf can again be the summary of a more detailed uncertainty model that can be sketched by an own Fishbone diagram.
-For example, the uncertainty diagram concerning mineralogy would feeds into other sub-branches of the uncertainty models as well in the example of Fig. 4 as in Fig. 5.
 This allows applying adequate categorization for each branch of the diagram and avoids having to decide for one unique categorization scheme for all uncertainty sources feeding into the safety case.
 While using more than one categorization scheme is normally prone to introducing uncertainty sources twice or even multiple times, the Fishbone diagram structure helps to map more clearly uncertainty sources into uncertainty components and to keep the overview of already used components.
 It provides also a tool for identifying and highlighting branches and leaves, which are especially important for the safety case.

-- Figure 4: Fishbone (Ishikawa) diagram, visualizing the mutual relationship between uncertainties contributing to the overall uncertainty of distribution coefficients describing sorption.
+Figure 2: Fishbone (Ishikawa) diagram, visualizing the mutual relationship between uncertainties contributing to the overall uncertainty of distribution coefficients describing sorption.
 Entries put in green can be described with different (alternative) models.
-Entries highlighted in yellow point to parameters that are dependent on rock heterogeneities, so there uncertainty cannot be reduced. - 325 A second widely used method to describe uncertainties is the usage of respective tables.
-An example is given in Table 2.
+Entries highlighted in yellow point to parameters that are dependent on rock heterogeneities, so there uncertainty cannot be reduced.

+A second widely used method to describe uncertainties is the usage of respective tables.
+An example is given in Table 4.
 It also provides information whether the associated uncertainties are of epistemic or aleatoric type.
-The first two columns refer to the overall structure of radioactive waste management as it was developed within the EURAD project and documented in the EURAD Goal Breakdown Structure, see EURAD Consortium, 2021.
+The first two columns refer to the overall structure of radioactive waste management - as it was developed within the EURAD project and documented in the EURAD Goal Breakdown Structure, see EURAD Consortium, 2021.

-Table 2: Uncertainty table describing the hierarchy of contributions to the overall uncertainty associated with the geological and tectonic evolution of a DGR.
-The first two columns are provided to understand the table in the broader context of the overall RWM framework as defined in the EURAD roadmap.
+279Table 4: Uncertainty table describing the hierarchy of contributions to the overall uncertainty associated with the280geological and tectonic evolution of a DGR.

-EURAD Subtheme EURAD Domain Induced effects Associated uncertainties Epistemic / Aleatoric stability and tectonic evolution changes in hydrogeology (seismic pumping) frequency; amplitude; time of occurrence A (Seismicity & Faulting) faults growth fault size А new faults creation> changes in the water field and transport fault size and permeability, geometry of aquifers (thickness, depth and extent) A new fractures hydraulic properties E
+EURAD Subtheme EURAD Domain Induced effects Associated uncertainties Epistemic / Aleatoric Long-term stability Geological and tectonic evolution changes in hydrogeology (seismic pumping) frequency; amplitude; time of occurrence A (Seismicity & Faulting) faults growth fault size А new faults creation> changes in the water field and transport fault size and permeability, geometry of aquifers (thickness, depth and extent) A new fractures hydraulic properties E

-2.3.
+282 2.3.
 Representative examples for uncertainty interdependencies and origins

-When comparing Fig. 4 and Fig 5. interdependencies between the two levels of complexity and associated parameters become obvious.
-The sorption highlighted in Fig. 4 is now a submodel for the radionuclide (RN) migration.
-Moreover, the pore water chemistry is also detailed in Fig.4, but within RN migration, it is condensed into one entry.
+When comparing Fig. 2 and Fig. 3, interdependencies between the two levels of complexity and associated parameters become obvious.
+The sorption highlighted in Fig. 2 is now a submodel for the radionuclide (RN) migration.
+Moreover, the pore water chemistry is also detailed in Fig.2, but within RN migration, it is condensed into one entry.
 In addition, parameters such as mineralogy, flow path apertures, or porosities are showing up on different locations.